Top 10 Things Every NASCAR Fan Knows

 4. NASCAR Deserves Respect

-While NASCAR's history has certainly had some moments it would like to move past, fans are in agreement that the sport has steadily been moving towards a better place.
-Like most sports, NASCAR has attempted in recent years to leave behind it's racist and sexist roots, in order to serve as a platform for greats like female Danica Patrick and African American Bubba Wallace to take center stage and flourish in their careers.
+While NASCAR’s history has certainly had some moments it would like to move past, fans are in agreement that the sport has steadily been moving towards a better place.
+Like most sports, NASCAR has attempted in recent years to leave behind its racist and sexist roots, in order to serve as a platform for women drivers like Danica Patrick and Hailie Deegan, or minorities like Mexican-American driver Daniel Suárez and African-American driver Bubba Wallace to take center stage and flourish in their careers.

 Fans know that there is still progress to be made, but are quick to acknowledge that the sport has come a long way and should be respected as an inclusive and friendly environment more now than ever before.